 What projects are eligible to receive SMIP funding?

-Projects that are located within the Schoharie Basin, fall within a municipality that has adopted the appropriate stream management plan, follow the Stream Stewardship Principles and are consistent with the Stream Management Plans are eligible projects.
+Projects that are located within or support the Schoharie Reservoir drainage basin, fall within a municipality that has adopted the appropriate stream management plan, follow the Stream Stewardship Principles and are consistent with the Stream Management Plans are eligible projects.
 Projects located in Johnson Hollow, Bear Kill, Huntersfield Creek and the Little West Kill are eligible since stream management plans will not be completed in those watershed areas (see map below).
-Other eligibility factors include the proposed project’s consistency with principles set forth in stream management plans, the cost and water quality benefit, and ability to leverage additional funding.
+Other eligibility factors include the proposed project’s consistency with principles set forth in stream management plans, the cost, and water quality benefit.

 Project Categories and Funding Caps (per application):

-- Education & Outreach (no funding cap): stream-related workshops, newsletters, public meetings, school programs, stream clean-ups, volunteer plantings, educational kiosk, outreach materials, and/or training.
+- Education & Outreach (no funding cap per application): Stream-related workshops, newsletters, public meetings, school programs, stream clean-ups, volunteer plantings, educational kiosks, outreach materials, and/or trainings.

-- Highway/Infrastructure ($100,000 funding cap): upgrade undersized culverts to improve stream stability and water quality, use of higher quality road abrasives, potential cost-share to properly size bridges to avoid channel constriction, incorporate vegetation into road embankments, utility crossing management, and/or floodplain management of public lands, critical area seeding (treatment of open ditches through seeding and mulching or other creative treatment techniques in steeper settings).
+- Highway & Infrastructure ($200,000 funding cap per application): Upgrade undersized culverts to improve stream stability and water quality, use of higher quality road abrasives, potential cost-share to properly size bridges to avoid channel constriction, incorporate vegetation into road embankments, utility crossing management, floodplain management of public lands, and/or critical area seeding (treatment of open ditches through seeding and mulching or other creative treatment techniques in steeper settings).

-- Landowner Stream Assistance ($150,000 funding cap): Develop stream and floodplain stewardship plans for streamside landowners, provide land stewardship assistance, and/or address erosion issues utilizing best available science, stream restoration projects with high water quality improvement benefits.
+- Stream Restoration ($200,000 funding cap per application): Develop stream and floodplain stewardship plans for streamside landowners, provide land stewardship assistance, and/or address erosion issues utilizing best available science through stream restoration projects with high water quality improvement benefits.
+Streamside landowners should work with their municipal officials to obtain a letter of support for stream stewardship or restoration on private property.

-- Planning and Assessment (no funding cap): Floodplain management, coordinated flood response, technical assistance, land use/open space planning and/or incorporating stream management into economic development initiatives, creating/enhancing local control through environmental policies, collaborating at the county, regional and local level supporting watershed communities.
+- Planning & Assessment (no funding cap per application): Floodplain management, coordinated flood response, technical assistance, land use/open space planning and/or incorporating stream management into economic development initiatives, creating/enhancing local control through environmental policies, collaborating at the county/regional/local level supporting watershed communities, and/or watershed and stream-related research, assessments, and monitoring.

-- Flood Hazard Mitigation (no funding cap): Local Flood Analysis recommended projects that include stream and floodplain restoration that result in offsite flood reduction.
+- Local Flood Analysis ($350,000 funding cap per application for floodplain reclamation projects; $200,000 funding cap per application for public infrastructure projects): Local Flood Analysis recommended projects that include stream and floodplain restoration that result in offsite flood reduction.

 How can I find out if my idea is eligible for SMIP funding?